atypicalbitter/atypicalbitter/README.md

 ### Front End Web Development Student at:
 ![edX](https://img.shields.io/badge/edX-%2302262B.svg?style=for-the-badge&logo=edX&logoColor=white)

 I love being creative and designing!
 I work as a Content Creation Expert for Person Centred Software in the UK.
-I am also a musician in a band called 'whitenoise' we play post hard core and you can [check us out here!](https://linktr.ee/whitenoise_uk_)
+I am also a musician in a band called 'whitenoise' we play post hardcore and you can [check us out here!](https://linktr.ee/whitenoise_uk_)

 ## About Me